gwnio/cheapthycable.com-src/content/blog/telephone-alternatives-when-you-cut-the-cord.md

 authors: Rick
 Tags: cable, cutting the cord, tips

-After I cut the cord I still needed telephone access at my house as I had a Time Warner bundle that included telephone.
+After I cut the cord I still needed telephone access at my house as I had a Spectrum bundle that included telephone.
 There are many options both traditional as well as voice over IP (VOIP).
 Here are some of the options and why I chose the one I chose.
 <!-- PELICAN_END_SUMMARY -->

 <img src="../../images/blog/telephone-alternatives-when-you-cut-the-cord/telephone-booth-768610_1280_350.jpg" alt="Telephone alternatives when you cut the cord" class="image-responsive image-center" markdown=1>